 Grand Rounds is held every Thursday morning and includes patient viewing, discussions of treatment and diagnostics for each patient, as well as resident presentations (consult case presentations, cutting-edge dermatology topics, morbidity and mortality conference).

-Journal Club is held approximately three times each month, and rotates between a variety of formats including clinical journal club (2 articles to review and discuss in-depth), basic science journal club (1 basic science article to review and discuss in-depth with mentorship from physician-scientist faculty members), and dermatology “round-table” (several articles from a single of issue of either JAMA Dermatology, JAAD, British Journal of Dermatology, or a sub-specialty journal to review briefly).
+Journal Club is held two to three times each month, and rotates between a variety of formats including clinical journal club, basic science journal club, and dermatology “round-table” (several articles from a single of issue of either JAMA Dermatology, JAAD, British Journal of Dermatology, or a sub-specialty journal to review briefly).
 All Journal Club sessions are led by residents on a rotating basis, with faculty mentorship and participation.

 Dermatology core curriculum